spaceline13/iot-lights-app-react/README.md

-# Balena Lights
+# IOT Lights

-A web application for balena home automation controlling system.
+A web application for iot home automation controlling system.
 Using the application, you can turn the lights (connected balena devices) on/off and change their brightness.
 The application has been developed using [React](https://reactjs.org/), [MobX](https://mobx.js.org), [Emotion](https://emotion.sh), and Balena [Rendition](https://github.com/balena-io-modules/rendition) components.

 ### Using the Application